RalphA17/form/README.md

 #This is project is just a simple form that I created during my own time.

-#This project gest the user's infomation.
+#This project gets the user's infomation.

 #Just follow the instructions of what the questions ask from you.